 The second operating mode, high-performance mode, runs asynchronously.
 The mirror server tries to keep up with the log records sent by the principal server.
 The mirror database might lag somewhat behind the principal database.
 However, typically, the gap between the databases is small.
 However, the gap can become significant if the principal server is under a heavy work load or the system of the mirror server is overloaded.

 In high-performance mode, as soon as the principal server sends a log record to the mirror server, the principal server sends a confirmation to the client.
 It does not wait for an acknowledgement from the mirror server.
 This means that transactions commit without waiting for the mirror server to write the log to disk.
 Such asynchronous operation enables the principal server to run with minimum transaction latency, at the potential risk of some data loss.

 All database mirroring sessions support only one principal server and one mirror server.
 This configuration is shown in the following illustration.

 High-safety mode with automatic failover requires a third server instance, known as a witness.
 Unlike the two partners, the witness does not serve the database.
 The witness supports automatic failover by verifying whether the principal server is up and functioning.
 The mirror server initiates automatic failover only if the mirror and the witness remain connected to each other after both have been disconnected from the principal server.

 The following illustration shows a configuration that includes a witness.

 For more information, see "Role Switching," later in this topic.

-Establishing a new mirroring session requires that all involved server instances run the same version of SQL Server.
-However, when you upgrade to SQL Server 2008, the versions of the involved instances can vary.
+Establishing a new mirroring session or adding a witness to an existing mirroring configuration requires that all involved server instances run the same version of SQL Server.
+However, when you are upgrading to SQL Server 2008 or a later version, the versions of the involved instances can vary.
 For more information, see How to: Minimize Downtime for Mirrored Databases When Upgrading Server Instances.

 Transaction Safety and Operating Modes